atsaloli/cicd/gitlab-ci/01-setting-up-ci/README.md

 # Infrastructure Setup

-## Install "GitLab Server" and "Runner Server"
+## Install GitLab Server and Runner Server

 GitLab Server provides the GitLab UI and file store, it's the GitLab Server in the below diagram.